Azure/azure-iot-sdk-c/provisioning_client/devdoc/using_provisioning_client.md

 ### DICE Simulator

-For x509, the Provisioning Device Client enables a DICE hardware simulator that emulators the DICE hardware operations.
+For x509, the Provisioning Device Client enables a DICE hardware simulator that emulates the DICE hardware operations.
 For more information about DICE/RIoT please see the paper [Device Identity with DICE and RIoT: Keys and Certificates ](https://www.microsoft.com/en-us/research/publication/device-identity-dice-riot-keys-certificates/).